hogdamian/speedtest-auto/README.md

 # Automatic Speedtests via speedtest.net - with responsive webapplication
-Speedtest-auto is a project that is used to perform an hourly speed test.
+speedtest-auto is a project that is used to perform an hourly speed test.
 All speed tests are downloaded as an image file to the server and displayed on a responsive web interface.

 # Installation